Overview

 Tricuspid valve

 A major factor to consider during surgery is the proximity of the conduction system to the septal leaflet.
 The membranous septum lies beneath the septal leaflet, where the His bundle penetrates the right trigone beneath the interventricular membranous septum.
-Moreover, the portion of the septal leaflet between the membranous septum and the commissure may form a flap valve over some ventricular septal defects (VSDs).
+Moreover, the portion of the septal leaflet between the membranous septum and the commissure may form a flap valve over some VSDs.

 Aortic valve

-The aortic valve has 3 leaflets composed of fragile cusps and the sinuses of Valsalva.
-Thus, the valve apparatus is composed of 3 cuplike structures that are in continuity with the membranous septum and the mitral anterior leaflet.
+The aortic valve has three leaflets composed of fragile cusps and the sinuses of Valsalva.
+Thus, the valve apparatus is composed of three cuplike structures that are in continuity with the membranous septum and the mitral anterior leaflet.
 The free end of each cusp has a stronger consistency than the cusp.
-The midpoint of each free edge contains the fibrous nodulus arantii, which bisects the thin crescent-shaped lunula on either side.
+The midpoint of each free edge contains the fibrous nodulus Arantii, which bisects the thin crescent-shaped lunula on either side.

-The aortic sinuses of Valsalva are 3 dilations of the aortic root that arise from the 3 closing cusps of the aortic valve.
+The aortic sinuses of Valsalva are three dilations of the aortic root that arise from the three closing cusps of the aortic valve.
 The right and left sinuses give rise to the right and left coronary arteries; the noncoronary sinus has no coronary artery.
-The sinus of Valsalva walls are much thinner than the aortic wall, which is a factor of surgical significance; therefore, aortotomies are typically performed away from this region.
+The walls of the sinus of Valsalva are much thinner than those of the aortic wall, which is a factor of surgical significance; therefore, aortotomies are typically performed away from this region.

 The aortic annulus is situated anteriorly to the mitral valve annulus and the anterior leaflet of the mitral valve.
 The cranial portion of the left atrium is interposed between the aortic and mitral valves.
 Anteriorly, the aortic annulus is related to the ventricular septum and right ventricular outflow tract.
 The His bundle courses beneath the right and noncoronary aortic valve cusps of the membranous ventricular septum.
 Thus, incision of the aortic annulus or septal myocardium anterior to the right coronary sinus should not interfere with the conduction system.